jamespercy/greeter/README.md

 # greeter
-a silly app that getter it's self
+a silly app that greets it's self